hansifer/tab-copy/README.md

 The popup is implemented with static HTML and vanilla JS/direct DOM calls.
 The original intent was to optimize load speed, but the ultimate performance benefit and maintenance tradeoffs are open to question.

 The options page is implemented in React for better maintainability and support for complex interactions like drag-drop list re-ordering.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+See the [LICENSE](./LICENSE) file for more details.